 Note that the three products do not only apply to the Conformal Geometric Algebra explained in Subsection 1.1.
-Many different types of algebras with various dimensions may be defined, such as the three-dimensional Euclidean Geometric Algebra.
+Many different types of algebras with various dimensions may be defined, such as the three-dimensional Euclidean Geometric Algebra or the nine-dimensional G6,3 Algebra 2.6.
 All of these are subject to the three products explained in the following.